 Besides these works, there are exciting developments in the field of non-equilibrium thermodynamics related to the question of how living and adaptive systems form.
 An emerging view seems to be that in contrast to the widely held belief that life is an improbable “fight against entropy”, as it was coined by Erwin Schrödinger in 1944, it is rather just the opposite.
 The seemingly unlikely, delicate structures of life might have just emerged to facilitate nature’s drive to increase entropy, following the second law of thermodynamics.

 One of the likely origins of this misconception might be the way that entropy is usually described in everyday language, namely as “disorder”.
 This is only part of the truth.
 I will try to explain this more clearly by first giving an intuitive introduction to the concept of entropy and the second law of thermodynamics.
-Building on this, I will try to give a more formal definition, which can be used to develop some intuition on why spontaneously emerging ordered states, which allow a system to dissipate energy into heat, thereby increasing entropy, might actually be thermodynamically favoured, and thus very likely.
+Building on this, I will try to give a more formal definition, which can be used to develop some intuition on why spontaneously emerging ordered states, which allow a system to dissipate energy stored in macroscopic variables into heat, thereby increasing entropy, might actually be thermodynamically favoured, and thus very likely.
 Then I will try to (quickly) summarise or at least point to some relevant recent work in the field of non-equilibrium thermodynamics trying to understand the origin of life.
 Finally, I will argue (vaguely), that the emerging, living systems have to fulfil the basic assumptions required by the free energy principle.